-Some essential oils uses and DIY recipes call for carrier oils, all of which can be read about on our site (each post discuss how each oil can be used).
+Some essential oils uses and DIY recipes call for carrier oils.
 Combining carrier oils with organic essential oils is often called “blends.”

-Essential oils are extremely small so they can pass through the skin and into the body quickly.
-But if you want to keep the oils on your skin and dilute them to create more gentleness on the skin you can combine them with carrier oils.
+Essential oils are extremely small so they can pass through the skin and into the bloodstream quickly.
+If you want to keep the oils on your skin and dilute them to create more gentleness on the skin, you can combine them with carrier oils.

 These larger oils that come from the fatty part of the plant can increase the length of time the essential oils stay on your skin and also prolong the aromatherapy effects.

-Some people mistakenly think using carrier oils reduces the effectiveness of the oil but really it can be the opposite.
+Some people mistakenly think using carrier oils reduces the effectiveness of the oil, but really it can do the opposite.
 Dilution increases the surface area of absorption and with certain oils can prevent sensitivities.

 For most people, I recommend 10 percent dilution, which is five drops of oil per half-teaspoon.

 Carrier oils include: